oceanprotocol-archive/storj-aea/README.md

 # AEA Storj File Uploader

+## Intro

+This agent is responsible for doing an automatic upload of files to the decentralized storage grid StorJ using their S3 compatible gateway.

+The following list briefly explains the steps which the agent takes:

+- Once this agent is started, it tries to create a new bucket on StorJ if it isn't created already.
+- After the bucket is ready (it already exists, or it is created) the agent sets up the storj handler and behaviour
+- Starts listening to the upload directory (`src/storj_agent/upload_dir`)
+- Once a file is ready in the directory the storj_file_transfer protocol fires a message to the StorJ connection
+- The message is processed and the file is uploaded to StorJ
+- The agent generates a publicly available URL for the file uploaded

+This flow is visualized in [Strategy Flow](strategy_flow.md).

 ## Prerequisites

-To setup the project, make sure you have the latest verson of pipenv first:
+To setup the project, make sure you have the latest version of pipenv first:
 ```
 pip install -U pipenv
 ```